Elements - Create References

 Referenced elements are clones that are updated automatically

-Imagine you want to use a certain element a couple times among all your subpages.
-Wouldn't it be neat to not only do this in a couple seconds, but also in a way that you never have to bother updating each of them when only a single thing needs changing?
+Imagine you want to use a certain element a couple of times among all your subpages.
+Wouldn't it be neat to not only do this in a couple of seconds, but also in a way that you never have to bother updating each of them when only a single thing needs changing?
 Sitejet offers a solution you might want to check out.
 Creating reference elements!

-A couple basic rules
+A couple of basic rules

 A reference always consists of the entire container and all its contents and converts it into a single instance.
 You can not select any child element inside the reference anymore.

 - Any custom class set to the referenced parent element will stay on the reference.
 This will adopt all the CSS valid for the original element.

 - Generic classes are replaced with the respective reference class.
 E.g. .ed-headline will become .ed-reference-headline, .ed-text will become .ed-reference-text etc.

 Note: This can disable applied stylings when it has been written for .ed-text, but not for .ed-reference-text.